May 1, 2026

 A hooded upper eyelid sits in front of the natural crease and partly covers the lash line.
 The zoom panel shows the eye opening narrowed and the skin draping above it.

-The upper eyelid sits inside the part of the face that observers read first.
+The upper eyelid sits in the part of the face people read first.
 A clean, defined crease keeps the eye looking open and alert; a heavy fold over the lash line does the opposite.
-In a study of how observers estimate age from face photographs, sloping of the upper eyelid accounted for roughly 4.8% of the real-age signal and eye opening (the visible height of the eye, reduced as the lid sags) accounted for about 6.8%.
-Both attributes contribute more to actual age than the same observers consciously weight them at when guessing age, so a hooded lid quietly adds years to a face without the viewer always knowing why.
+In one study of how observers guess age from photographs, the slope of the upper eyelid accounted for about 4.8% of the real-age signal, and eye opening, the visible height of the eye that shrinks as the lid sags, accounted for about 6.8%.

 In a PLS model of how facial attributes drive age perception, eye opening accounts for 6.8% of the real-age signal but only 1.8% of what observers consciously notice.
 Sloping upper eyelid sits at 4.8% real versus 3.5% perceived.
 Hooding adds years to a face that viewers under-count (Nkengne et al., 2008).

 Hooded eyes are not one condition.
-Three different mechanisms produce the same look, and treatment depends on which one is dominant.
-It is also worth separating hooded eyes from eyelid ptosis, which is a similar-looking but different problem where the lid margin itself is too low because of a weak levator muscle.
+Three different mechanisms can produce the same look, and the right treatment depends on which one is in charge.
+It also helps to separate hooded eyes from eyelid ptosis, a similar-looking but different problem where the lid margin itself sits too low because of a weak levator muscle.

 Some people have hooded eyes from a young age.
-The frontal bone above the eye sits forward and casts a small shadow on the upper lid; the distance between the brow and the lash line is short; and the skin attaches to the underlying orbicularis muscle in a way that leaves only a thin strip of crease visible.
-Lateral extension of the lid crease over the outer eye corner is sometimes called Connell's sign and is considered a hallmark of the look.
-Hereditary hooding is structural, not aging-related, and tends to be stable through life (1).
+The frontal bone above the eye sits forward and casts a small shadow on the upper lid, the distance between the brow and the lash line is short, and the skin attaches to the orbicularis muscle in a way that leaves only a thin strip of crease visible.
+Lateral extension of the lid crease over the outer corner is sometimes called Connell's sign and is treated as a hallmark of the look.
+Hereditary hooding is structural, not aging-related, and tends to stay stable through life.1).

-Eyelid skin is one of the thinnest skin areas on the body and is among the first to show loss of collagen and elastin.
-From the late 30s onward, the upper lid begins to carry redundant, lax skin that drapes over the natural crease.
-The technical name for this redundant-skin condition is dermatochalasis.
-UV exposure, smoking and chronic squinting all speed the loss of elastic fibres in the dermis, so people with heavy sun history develop the change earlier (2).
+Eyelid skin is some of the thinnest on the body and among the first to show loss of collagen and elastin.
+From the late 30s onward the upper lid starts to carry redundant, lax skin that drapes over the natural crease.
+The technical name for that redundant skin is dermatochalasis.
+UV exposure, smoking, and chronic squinting all speed the loss of elastic fibres in the dermis, so people with a heavy sun history develop the change earlier.2).

-The eyebrow itself can drop with age, pushing the skin of the lower forehead downward onto the upper lid.
-This is brow ptosis, and it can be the dominant driver of hooding even when the upper-lid skin is in good shape.
-A telltale sign is that lifting the brow with a finger restores the crease; if you do that and the hood disappears, the problem is mostly above the eye rather than on it (1).
+The eyebrow itself can drop with age, pushing the skin of the lower forehead down onto the upper lid.
+This is brow ptosis, and it can be the main driver of hooding even when the upper-lid skin is in good shape.
+A telltale sign is that lifting the brow with a finger restores the crease.
+If the hood disappears when you do that, the problem is mostly above the eye rather than on it.1).

-True eyelid ptosis is a drop of the lid margin itself, usually caused by weakening of the levator muscle or its aponeurosis.
-The visible difference is what the lid margin does at rest: in hooded eyes the lid margin sits in its normal place but the skin above it covers the crease, while in true ptosis the lash line itself rides low and the pupil is partly hidden.
-The two conditions sometimes coexist, and they need different repairs, so an honest assessment by a surgeon matters before any procedure.
+True eyelid ptosis is a drop of the lid margin itself, usually from a weakening of the levator muscle or its aponeurosis.
+The tell is what the lid margin does at rest.
+In hooded eyes the margin sits in its normal place but the skin above it covers the crease; in true ptosis the lash line itself rides low and part of the pupil is hidden.
+The two can happen together, and they need different repairs, so an honest assessment from a surgeon matters before any procedure.

-Prevention helps with the aging arm of the problem.
+Prevention helps with the aging side of the problem.
 It does nothing for hereditary hooding, where the shape of the brow bone and the eyelid attachments are set from youth.
-The goal is to slow the loss of upper-lid elasticity and to keep the brow muscles from over-recruiting, which speeds up the brow drop.
+The aim is to slow the loss of elasticity in the upper lid and to keep the brow muscles from over-working, which speeds up the brow drop.

-UV breaks down the elastin in the dermis faster than any other environmental factor.
-The eyelids are routinely missed during sunscreen application because mineral filters can sting if they migrate into the eye.
-A bland mineral stick or a fragrance-free formula made for sensitive skin is enough; sunglasses help further by blocking the squint reflex that creases the lateral lid.
+UV breaks down the elastin in the skin faster than anything else in the environment.
+The eyelids tend to get missed during sunscreen because mineral filters can sting if they drift into the eye.
+A bland mineral stick or a fragrance-free formula for sensitive skin does the job.
+Sunglasses help further by cutting the squint reflex that creases the outer lid.

-Tobacco accelerates skin aging across the face and is particularly hard on the thin skin around the eyes.
-Smokers tend to develop hooded eyelids earlier than non-smokers with otherwise similar skin types.
+Tobacco ages the skin all over the face and is especially hard on the thin skin around the eyes.
+Smokers tend to develop hooded eyelids earlier than non-smokers with otherwise similar skin.

-Side-sleeping on the same eye every night puts repeated mechanical pressure on the upper lid.
-Over years this can speed up skin laxity on that side.
-Back-sleeping spreads the load; a softer pillow helps if changing position is hard.
+Sleeping on the same side every night puts repeated pressure on that upper lid, and over the years that can speed up skin laxity on that side.
+Sleeping on your back spreads the load, and a softer pillow helps if changing position is hard.

-People who use their forehead muscle to compensate for an early brow drop deepen forehead lines and tire the lifter muscle further.
-A small dose of botulinum toxin in the right places can slow that habit, and a few non-surgical brow treatments can hold the brow position for months at a time.
-Whether this is worth doing in the 30s is a judgement call rather than a rule.
+People who use the forehead muscle to prop up an early brow drop end up deepening their forehead lines and tiring out the lifter muscle.
+A small dose of botulinum toxin in the right spots can ease that habit, and a few non-surgical brow treatments can hold the brow in place for months.
+Whether it is worth doing in your 30s is a judgement call, not a rule.

-Long-term retinoid use thickens the dermis and improves collagen content, which slows visible eyelid skin thinning.
-The lid skin tolerates retinoids poorly at standard strengths, so a low-strength formulation applied a few nights a week is the usual compromise.
+Long-term retinoid use thickens the skin and improves its collagen, which slows the visible thinning of eyelid skin.
+Lid skin does not tolerate retinoids well at full strength, so a low-strength formula a few nights a week is the usual compromise.

 The same upper eyelid at four stages of hooding, with identity, lighting and framing held constant.
 The change reads first in the visible crease, then in the height of the eye opening as the skin sits closer to the lash line.

 Treatment depends on which of the three mechanisms is doing the work.
-A good consultation begins with the surgeon lifting the brow gently with a finger and watching what happens to the lid; the result of that test points to skin excess, brow descent, or both.
-Levy and colleagues report that in a consensus panel of dermatology and aesthetic-medicine experts, 71% recommended upper blepharoplasty as the first-line treatment for a patient mostly bothered by the periorbital area, with non-surgical options layered around it (3).
+A good consultation starts with the surgeon lifting the brow gently with a finger and watching what happens to the lid; that test points to skin excess, brow descent, or both.
+In a consensus panel of dermatology and aesthetic-medicine experts, Levy and colleagues report that 71% recommended upper blepharoplasty as the first-line treatment for a patient mostly bothered by the periorbital area, with non-surgical options layered around it (3).

-This is the surgical removal of excess upper-lid skin and, when necessary, a thin strip of orbicularis muscle and a small amount of fat.
-The incision is hidden in the natural crease, so a well-healed result reads as a defined eye rather than as a procedure.
-It is the standard answer when the dominant problem is redundant skin (dermatochalasis).
-Recovery is moderate; final settling takes a few months.
+This is the surgical removal of excess upper-lid skin and, when needed, a thin strip of orbicularis muscle and a little fat.
+The incision hides in the natural crease, so a well-healed result reads as a defined eye rather than as a procedure.
+It is the standard answer when the main problem is redundant skin, the dermatochalasis.
+Recovery is moderate, and the final settling takes a few months.

-If the dominant driver is brow descent rather than lid skin, the right operation lifts the brow itself.
-There are several techniques (endoscopic, temporal, direct) and each one trades scar visibility against the strength of the lift.
-A brow lift can be done with an upper blepharoplasty in the same session when both problems are present; doing only the blepharoplasty in a brow-driven case is a known cause of disappointment afterwards.
+If the main driver is the brow dropping rather than the lid skin, the right operation lifts the brow itself.
+There are several techniques, endoscopic, temporal, and direct, and each trades scar visibility against the strength of the lift.
+A brow lift can be paired with an upper blepharoplasty in the same session when both problems are present.
+Doing only the blepharoplasty in a brow-driven case is a known cause of disappointment afterward.

-When the lid margin itself sits low, the levator muscle or its aponeurosis is the problem rather than the skin above.
+When the lid margin itself sits low, the levator muscle or its aponeurosis is the problem, not the skin above.
 Levator advancement or shortening is the standard repair.
-The same surgeon usually decides at consultation whether the case is hooding alone, true ptosis alone, or both.
-The wrong operation in either direction leaves the patient looking surprised or sleepy, so this is a place where second opinions are useful.
+The surgeon usually decides at consultation whether the case is hooding alone, true ptosis alone, or both.
+The wrong operation in either direction leaves the patient looking surprised or sleepy, so this is a place where a second opinion is useful.

 A small amount of botulinum toxin placed in the lateral orbicularis lets the frontalis muscle pull the tail of the brow up without the depressor pulling it back down.
-The effect is subtle and lasts a few months.
-It can be a useful first try for mild, brow-driven hooding in patients not ready for surgery.
-It is not the right move for someone with pre-existing brow ptosis, because adding more weakness to the depressor can make the lid look heavier rather than lighter (4).
+The effect is subtle and lasts a few months, which makes it a useful first try for mild, brow-driven hooding in patients not ready for surgery.
+It is not the right move for someone with existing brow ptosis, because adding more weakness to the depressor can make the lid look heavier rather than lighter (4).

 These do not reverse hooding that is already there, and they cannot move bone or a sagging brow.
-They can slow further loss of elasticity in the upper-lid skin, which buys time before a surgical decision becomes the obvious next step.
-Anyone choosing watchful waiting over surgery should be on daily sunscreen and have a working plan for any habits (smoking, chronic squinting from uncorrected refractive error) that speed the problem along.
+What they can do is slow further loss of elasticity in the upper-lid skin, which buys time before surgery becomes the obvious next step.
+Anyone choosing to wait rather than operate should be on daily sunscreen and have a plan for the habits, like smoking or chronic squinting from uncorrected vision, that push the problem along.

 Levy, T. L., Fabi, S. G., Davis, S., Beresik, R., Cohen, J. L., Few, J., Joseph, J., Kaufman, J., Magro, C., Marmur, E. S., Munavalli, G. S., Singh, A., Vega, J., Goldman, M. P., & Friedmann, D. P. (2025).
 Expert Consensus on Clinical Recommendations for Fractional Ablative CO2 Laser, in Facial Skin Rejuvenation Treatment.
 Lasers in Surgery and Medicine. https://doi.org/10.1002/lsm.23850